 The service provider SOA confirms the M-EVENT-REPORT.

-The NPAC SMS issues a local M-DELETE request (housekeeping activity) for the subscriptionAudit object to/from the NPAC SMS.
+The NPAC SMS issues a local request (housekeeping activity) for the subscriptionAudit object to/from the NPAC SMS.
 This will schedule the deletion of the subscriptionAudit object on the NPAC SMS.
-The M-DELETE does not occur until after the “Audit Log Retention Period” which defaults to 90 days.
+The request does not occur until after the “Audit Log Retention Period” which defaults to 90 days.

-The M-DELETE response is received on the NPAC SMS indicating whether the subscriptionAudit object was deleted successfully.